Individual Grants

 • are aged 11 to 24,

-• are experiencing financial pressure and need funding to help you achieve your goal in life.
+• in financial need and need funding to help you achieve your goal in life.

 • live in or go to a state funded school in the former Borough of Taunton Deane (the area shown in red on this map,) or